 In this article, we will share the ranking of 193 countries in the world based on their Gross Domestic Product (GDP) during 2018.
 We have used the publicly available data from International Monetary Fund (IMF) to rank the countries.
 We have also provided an analysis based on whether the countries are developed or developing.
 IMF classifies these countries as ‘advanced economies’ and ’emerging market and developing economies’ respectively (Please see the notes at the bottom).
 Of the 193 countries, 39 countries classified as advanced economies and the remaining are classified as emerging market and developing economies.

-This is our first article in a series of articles ranking the countries in the world based on their GDP related indicators.
-In the future articles, we will present the country rankings based on GDP per capita, GDP on a purchasing power parity basis (GDP PPP), GDP PPP per capita, and real GDP growth.
+This article is part of a series of articles ranking the countries in the world based on their GDP related indicators.
+In our other articles, we have provided world GDP per capita rankings , world GDP PPP (purchasing power parity) rankings , world GDP PPP per capita rankings , and world real GDP growth rankings.

 World Total GDP 1980-2020